-Employees and the hours they work are protected by the Fair Labor Standards Act (FLSA).
-Unfortunately, a large percentage of employers do not have a proper understanding of the FLSA.
-As a result, employees are not properly categorized as salaried or hourly employees.
+Employees and the number of hours they work are protected by the Fair Labor Standards Act (FLSA).
+Unfortunately, a large percentage of employers do not correctly interpret the FLSA.
+As a result, employees may not be properly categorized as salaried or hourly employees.
 This can result in devastating consequences.
-Additionally, uninformed employers run the risk of making other common mistakes such as:

 - Allowing employees to work off the clock

 - Giving duties to minors that are in violation of the law